drboothtj/getphylo/README.md

   - fixed crashing when provided with directories with spaces in the names
 - 0.3.1
   - fixed issue with the query and subject cover in diamond
+- 0.3.2
+  - added version info to setup.py and README for none-python dependencies -